Security

 The daemon enters fail-safe mode

-After 5 consecutive missed heartbeats (25 seconds), the State Enforcer enters Emergency Lockdown — closing external access as a precaution while the daemon stays alive and polls for recovery.
+After 5 consecutive missed heartbeats, the State Enforcer enters Emergency Lockdown — closing external access as a precaution while the daemon stays alive and polls for recovery.

 3